 The most effective types of bootstrap attacks use both amplification and reflection.
 First, the attacker spoofs the target address, then sends a message to a third party.
-The receiver sends the response to the target’s address, which appears as a sender’s address in a packet.
+The receiver sends the response to the target’s address, which appears in a packet as the sender’s address.
 The response is much larger than the original message, which amplifies the attack’s size.
-The role of a single bot in such an attack is about the same as if a teenager attacker called a restaurant, ordered the entire menu, and asked for a callback to confirm each dish.
+The role of a single bot in such an attack is about the same as if a teenage attacker called a restaurant, ordered the entire menu, and asked for a callback to confirm each dish.
 But the number for the callback belongs to the victim.
 As a result, the victim gets a call from the restaurant about orders it didn’t make and has to hold a line for a long time.

 The categories of denial-of-service attacks

 There are dozens of possible variations of DDoS attacks, and some of them have multiple subspecies.
-Depending on the hackers’ targets and their skills, the attack may belong to several types simultaneously.
+Depending on the hackers’ targets and skills, the attack may simultaneously belong to several types.
 Let’s review each of them one by one.

 Application-layer attacks target web applications and often use the most sophisticated techniques.
 These attacks exploit a vulnerability in the Layer 7 protocol stack.
-They establish a connection to a target and drain server resources by monopolizing processes and transactions.
+They connect to a target and drain server resources by monopolizing processes and transactions.
 Because of this, they are challenging to detect and mitigate.
 A typical example is the HTTP Flood attack.

 Protocol-based attacks exploit weaknesses at layers 3 or 4 of the protocol stack.
 Such attacks consume the victim’s processing power or other essential resources (such as the firewall).
 This results in a service disruption.
 Examples of such attacks are Syn Flood and Ping of Death.